narvenlabs/spartan-cli/README.md

-# igniter-cli
+# spartan-cli

-🔥️ igniter framework cli
+⚔️ SPARTAN Framework CLI tool

 > This is an ALPHA version, please use at your own risk.